-the goods resulted from an act or omission of the carrier with the intent to cause such loss, damage or delay, or from the carrier recklessly acting with knowledge that such loss, damage or delay would probably result.
+the goods resulted from an act or omission of the carrier with the intent to cause such loss, damage or delay, or from the carrier recklessly acting with knowledge that such loss, damage or delay would probably result.17

-Limitation of liability for vessels below 300 GT and vessels trading or operating along the PRC coastline is subject to the Regulation of the MOT, which is 50 per cent of the figure calculated under the Maritime Code.
-Where there is a collision between international vessels and vessels trading or operating along the coastline or below 300 GT, the limitation of liability under the Maritime Code will apply, provided that the limitation fund is set by interests of the international vessel.
+Limitation of liability for vessels below 300 GT and vessels trading or operating along the coast of mainland China is subject to the Regulation of the MOT,18 which is 50 per cent of the figure calculated under the Maritime Code.
+When there is a collision between international vessels and vessels trading or operating along the coast line or below 300 GT, the limitation of liability under the Maritime Code will apply, provided that the limitation fund is set by interests of the international vessel.

 Procedures in relation to setting up a limitation fund, claim registration and distribution are governed by the Maritime Special Procedure Code and the Supreme Court's Provisions on Trial of Cases in relation to Limitation of Liability for Maritime Claims.
+19 i Ship arrest